controlshift/slate/source/includes/json/_petitions_search.md

         "ended_type": null,
         "ended_reason": null,
-        "what": "The Yellow Brick Road has been neglected; commit to repairing the damaged sections of the road in the next year!", "goal": 500,
+        "what": "The Yellow Brick Road has been neglected; commit to repairing the damaged sections of the road in the next year!", "rich_what": "<div>The Yellow Brick Road has been neglected; commit to repairing the damaged sections of the road in the next year!</div>", "goal": 500,
         "signature_count": 223,
         "creator_name": "Kristyn Arrighi",